 - WHOIS privacy protection for .us domain names

 - WHOIS privacy protection for .uk domain names

 Our free WHOIS privacy service

-For these domain names, we'll act as a forwarding service to increase your privacy.
+For protected domain names, we’ll act as a forwarding service to increase your privacy.
 The WHOIS information will show contact details that are valid ways to reach you (and which therefore meet the legal requirement that we publish your contact information), but which are less revealing.
 Specifically: